IslamAnnjjar/ToDoApp/README.md

 # **ToDo App**

-**This repository contains a project implementing the following technologies:Repository Pattern, Unit Of Work, Entity Framework Core, LINQ, and ASP.NET Core, Identity Server and AutoMapper.
+**This repository contains a project implementing the following technologies:
+Repository Pattern, Unit Of Work, Entity Framework Core, LINQ, and ASP.NET Core, Identity Server and AutoMapper.
 The main purpose of this project is to design an API for a ToDo Application, allowing users to add, update or remove ToDo items.**

 *Account Management Endpoints*